dalamilla/svelte-projects/README.md

 # Svelte Projects

-A list of simple Svelte projects.
+A list of Svelte ecosystem projects.

 ## Projects